Skip to main content

 We recommend enabling:

-Create an IAM role that First Resonance will assume to deliver snapshots to your bucket.
+Create an IAM role that First Resonance assumes to deliver snapshots to your bucket.

 Trust policy